profesordiehl/Canvas_Tools/README.md

 # Canvas Tools
-### Canvas Tools are a series of orginially created for Oaks Christian School's Canvas LMS instance by Jason Diehl, eLearning Systems Administrator.
+### Canvas Tools are a series of tools created for Oaks Christian School's Canvas LMS instance by Jason Diehl, eLearning Systems Administrator.